spalberg/rescala-lang.github.io/manual/index.md

 # Imperative events

-*REScala* imperative events are triggered imperatively by the programmer.
+*Rescala* imperative events are triggered imperatively by the programmer.
 One can think to imperative events as a generalization of a method call which supports (multiple) bodies that are registered and unregistered dynamically.